Coral Snake Salsa

 I cut these open and removed the stems and ribs, but if you are one of those people who can eat lit fire, go ahead and leave them in.

-If you’re making this for kids, use 1/2 of a jalapeno pepper with the stems and ribs removed.
+If you’re making this for kids (or very chicken adults), use 1/2 of a jalapeno pepper with the stems and ribs removed.
 It’ll lend a bit of spice but nothing too drastic.

 You’ll need two tablespoons of cilantro but I just grabbed a small hunk of leaves and threw them in.
 Also add in 1/2 of a red onion roughly chunked.

 Add 1/2 cup orange juice and a tablespoon each of salt and pepper (the second batch, I reduced the salt by 1/2).

 Then just hit pulse on your food processor until it looks kind of chunky, but is pureed somewhat.

 Then eat and enjoy….and keep eating…

 Because it’s addictive.

 Pour it over chicken or fish or shrimp.
 Or just scoop it up with chips.

 Author Note:The following recipe is the original, I usually adapt it by omitting the jalapeno and using one habanero, stems and seeds removed.
 I also LOVE It with canned apricots in off season.
 It’s also really good to make with fresh peaches!